All Episodes

 I come from Italy.

-I walked around the ward.
+I work around the world.

-And this is for the old Ivy guns for the emigu.
+And this is for the old immigrants.

 Maybe this is not a popular thing to say, but I want to say thank you to President Trump.